 PUT DOWN THAT BRUSH AND STEP AWAY FROM THE TERRY CLOTH!

-Terry cloth causes frizz in curly hair because it takes off so much of that moisture you’re working so hard to put into your hair!
-Instead, simply squeeze out extra water with your hands, then finger or wide tooth comb your hair.
-You’ll get less frizz if you use things like old t-shirts or microfiber towels on your hair.
-We’ll get to these options later.
-Lorraine recommends blotting hair with a paper towel or an old cotton t-shirt to get rid of drips.
-I find squeezing out water works just fine until I plop (more later).
+Terry cloth causes frizz in curly hair because it takes off so much of that moisture you're working so hard to put into your hair!
+Many products are much more effective when applied to soaking wet hair, so don't get rid of the extra water!
+You'll get less frizz if you use things like old t-shirts or microfiber towels on your hair rather than terry cloth because they are absorbent but not super absorbent.

 METHOD MADNESS!